JonasAlfredsson/synergy-mouse-remapper/README.md

 ```

 Before I finally assigned `Ctrl+Alt+C` as the keyboard binding.
 It should then
-be possible to call this remap script whenever by just pressing this key
+be possible to call this remap script whenever, by just pressing this key
 combination.